diz217/quant_DL_suite/README.md

 The second script (```cal_sharpe.py```) aggregates performance by computing cumulative yield and statistical metrics such as Sharpe ratio and peak-to-trough drawdown.

-Superparameters such as
+The script contains very important superparameters:
-- training data length
+- `Start`,`end` training data window
-- stop-loss threshold
+- `Stop_loss` hard stop loss threshold
-- prediction length
+- `Pred_len` prediction horizon (e.g. 40 days)

-need to be specified in the scripts.
-The trading algorithm parameters directly affect the performance of the profit-taking strategy and the backtesting results.
+The trading algorithm parameters directly affect the performance of the profit-taking strategy.
+Sensible prediction horizion + stop_loss combinations are crucial to a large profit and stable performance.

 ## Results
 Representative outputs from the models are shown below.